q-viper/SmogDetection-1/PROJECT README.md

 https://github.com/SayedMaheen/sg_PlanetEarth </br>

 ****************************************************************************************************************************************
-## PART 2:TECHNICAL SUMMARY:
+## PART 2:TECHNICAL SUMMARY-
 ****************************************************************************************************************************************

-## This is a descriptive summary of Model Architechture we have implemented, and the Data Augmentations we have applied.
+## This is a descriptive summary of Model Architecture we have implemented, and the Data Augmentations we have applied.

 ## Input to model :
 > Images captured by traffic cam.